TheArkive/ahk-pi/README.md

     * Example: `;AHK v2`
     * Example: `;AHKv1`
     * Example: `; AHKv2`
+    * without these modifications, the fallback operation is the activated/installed AHK exe

 You can select the desired AHK exe to use for v1 and v2 in the main window settings.